skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 #define AppDelegate [[UIApplication sharedApplication] delegate]
 ```

-was very popular some time ago in iOS project on Objective-C and actually [it's not very good style](https://www.cocoawithlove.com/2008/11/singletons-appdelegates-and-top-level.html).
+was very popular some time ago in iOS projects on Objective-C and actually [is not a very good style](https://www.cocoawithlove.com/2008/11/singletons-appdelegates-and-top-level.html).
 What this snippet does is whenever the preprocessor finds `AppDelegate` used in the code, `AppDelegate` would be replaced with the right part `[[UIApplication sharedApplication] delegate]`.

 `[AppDelegate window]` => `[[[UIApplication sharedApplication] delegate] window]`